 LPA changes ensure producers can stand by what they sell

-Australia’s world leading red meat integrity system will be enhanced and strengthened through significant upgrades to the Livestock Production Assurance (LPA) program.
-The changes are designed to ensure the Australian red meat and livestock industry maintains its global reputation as a world leader in food safety, integrity and traceability, giving producers the evidence to stand by what they sell.
+Australia’s world leading red meat integrity system has been enhanced and strengthened through significant upgrades to the Livestock Production Assurance (LPA) program.
+The changes were designed to ensure the Australian red meat and livestock industry maintains its global reputation as a world leader in food safety, integrity and traceability, giving producers the evidence to stand by what they sell.

 LPA accredited producers commit to best practice on-farm management which meets the stringent requirements of export markets.
 The program provides an assurance to domestic and global customers of the integrity of Australian red meat and enhances its reputation for safety and quality, giving Australia a key advantage and point of difference against international competitors.

-The strengthening of LPA was developed by the red meat industry and will launch on 1 October 2017.
-It involves the introduction of biosecurity and animal welfare requirements, a regular online assessment and online learning modules to support producer understanding of their on-farm requirements.
-The changes have been launched to coincide with the further roll out of electronic National Vendor Declarations (eNVD), giving producers the option to replace their NVD books with a free automated online system.
+The strengthening of LPA was developed by the red meat industry and was launched on 1 October 2017.
+It involved the introduction of biosecurity and animal welfare requirements, a regular online assessment and online learning modules to support producer understanding of their on-farm requirements.
+The changes were launched to coincide with the further roll-out of electronic National Vendor Declarations (eNVD), giving producers the option to replace their NVD books with a free automated online system.

-Watch a short video explaining the changes taking place to strengthen Australia's red meat integrity system from 1 October 2017.
+Watch a short video explaining the changes which took place to strengthen Australia's red meat integrity system on 1 October 2017.

-For more information regarding the changes to the LPA program refer to the questions and answers below or view this presentation being delivered at workshops around Australia.
+For more information regarding the changes to the LPA program refer to the questions and answers below, read the information provided in the producer pack or view this presentation being delivered at workshops around Australia.

-In 2015 through the SAFEMEAT Initiatives Review, industry recognised that the integrity system that underpins our red meat industry must continue to be strengthened in order for livestock producers to stand by what they sell.
-A series of initiatives are underway to achieve this.
+In 2015, through the SAFEMEAT Initiatives Review, industry recognised that the integrity system that underpins our red meat industry must continue to be strengthened in order for livestock producers to stand by what they sell.
+A series of initiatives was established to achieve this.
 These include:

-- On-farm biosecurity and animal welfare practices to be included in the LPA program to deliver a full on-farm assurance program
+- On-farm biosecurity and animal welfare practices have been included in the LPA program to deliver a full on-farm assurance program

-- New online learning modules to upskill producers
+- New online learning modules have been added to upskill producers

-- Roll out of an electronic National Vendor Declaration (eNVD) system (encompassing LPA NVDs, MSA declarations, Animal Health Declarations and NFAS delivery documentation) for producer ease and improved traceability
+- An electronic National Vendor Declaration (eNVD) system (encompassing LPA NVDs, MSA declarations, Animal Health Declarations and NFAS delivery documentation) has been rolled out for producer ease and improved traceability

 The new myMLA portal (see www.mla.com.au/integrity) provides a single point of entry to the various components of the system – Livestock Production Assurance (LPA), National Livestock Identification System (NLIS), LPA National Vendor Declarations, and Meat Standards Australia (MSA) – making the process simpler for producers.